gustavopsantos/Reflex/README.md

 ```csharp
 ContainerBuilder::AddSingleton(Type concrete, params Type[] contracts)
 ```
-Adds a defered object creation based on the type to be constructed and its contracts.
+Adds a deferred object creation based on the type to be constructed and its contracts.
 The object will be constructed lazyli, once first request to resolve any of its contracts is called.
 Then **same** object will always be returned.
-If you want your singleton to be constructed just after container build (non-lazyli), add `typeof(IStartable)` as one of your contracts.
 If object implements `IDisposable` it will be disposed when its parent Container are disposed.
-Theres no need to pass `IDisposable` as contract to have your object disposed, howerver, if you want to retrieve all `IDisposable` by any API `Single<TContract>`, `Resolve<TContract>` or `All<TContract>` then yes, you have to specify it.
+Theres no need to pass `IDisposable` as contract to have your object disposed, however, if you want to retrieve all `IDisposable` by any API `Single<TContract>`, `Resolve<TContract>` or `All<TContract>` then yes, you have to specify it.

 ### AddSingleton (From Value)
 ```csharp
 ContainerBuilder::AddSingleton(object instance, params Type[] contracts)
 ```
-Adds an object already contructed by the user to the container as a singleton, everytime the contracts given is asked to be resolved, the same object will be returned.
+Adds an object already constructed by the user to the container as a singleton, everytime the contracts given is asked to be resolved, the same object will be returned.
 If object implements `IDisposable` it will be disposed when its parent Container are disposed.
-Theres no need to pass `IDisposable` as contract to have your object disposed, howerver, if you want to retrieve all `IDisposable` by any API `Single<TContract>`, `Resolve<TContract>` or `All<TContract>` then yes, you have to specify it.
+Theres no need to pass `IDisposable` as contract to have your object disposed, however, if you want to retrieve all `IDisposable` by any API `Single<TContract>`, `Resolve<TContract>` or `All<TContract>` then yes, you have to specify it.

 ### AddSingleton (From Factory)
 ```csharp
 ContainerBuilder::AddSingleton<T>(Func<Container, T> factory, params Type[] contracts)
 ```
-Adds a defered object creation based on the given factory and its contracts.
+Adds a deferred object creation based on the given factory and its contracts.
 The object will be constructed lazyli, once first request to resolve any of its contracts is called.
 The factory will be ran once, and then the **same** object will always be returned.
-If you want your singleton to be constructed just after container build (non-lazyli), add `typeof(IStartable)` as one of your contracts.
 If object implements `IDisposable` it will be disposed when its parent Container are disposed.
-Theres no need to pass `IDisposable` as contract to have your object disposed, howerver, if you want to retrieve all `IDisposable` by any API `Single<TContract>`, `Resolve<TContract>` or `All<TContract>` then yes, you have to specify it.
+Theres no need to pass `IDisposable` as contract to have your object disposed, however, if you want to retrieve all `IDisposable` by any API `Single<TContract>`, `Resolve<TContract>` or `All<TContract>` then yes, you have to specify it.

 ### AddTransient (From Type)
 ```csharp
 ContainerBuilder::AddTransient(Type concrete, params Type[] contracts)
 ```
-Adds a defered object creation based on the type to be constructed and its contracts.
+Adds a deferred object creation based on the type to be constructed and its contracts.
 The object will be constructed lazyli, once first request to resolve any of its contracts is called.
 Then for any request of any contract, a new object will be created, use this carefully.
 If object implements `IDisposable` it will be disposed when its parent Container are disposed.
-Theres no need to pass `IDisposable` as contract to have your object disposed, howerver, if you want to retrieve all `IDisposable` by any API `Single<TContract>`, `Resolve<TContract>` or `All<TContract>` then yes, you have to specify it.
+Theres no need to pass `IDisposable` as contract to have your object disposed, however, if you want to retrieve all `IDisposable` by any API `Single<TContract>`, `Resolve<TContract>` or `All<TContract>` then yes, you have to specify it.
-> Note that `IStartable` also works for **Transients** but pay attention that any resolve API will create a new instance

 ### AddTransient (From Value)
 ```csharp
 ContainerBuilder::AddTransient(object instance, params Type[] contracts)
 ```
-Adds an object already contructed by the user to the container as a transient.
+Adds an object already constructed by the user to the container as a transient.
 Its gonna be returned only on first time it gets resolved, second time an exception will be throw.
 If object implements `IDisposable` it will be disposed when its parent Container are disposed.
-Theres no need to pass `IDisposable` as contract to have your object disposed, howerver, if you want to retrieve all `IDisposable` by any API `Single<TContract>`, `Resolve<TContract>` or `All<TContract>` then yes, you have to specify it.
+Theres no need to pass `IDisposable` as contract to have your object disposed, however, if you want to retrieve all `IDisposable` by any API `Single<TContract>`, `Resolve<TContract>` or `All<TContract>` then yes, you have to specify it.

 ### AddTransient (From Factory)
 ```csharp
 ContainerBuilder::AddTransient(Func<Container, T> factory, params Type[] contracts)
 ```
-Adds a defered object creation based on the given factory and its contracts.
+Adds a deferred object creation based on the given factory and its contracts.
 The object will be constructed lazyli, once first request to resolve any of its contracts is called.
 Then for any request of any contract, a new object will be created, use this carefully.
 If object created by factory implements `IDisposable` it will be disposed when its parent Container are disposed.
-Theres no need to pass `IDisposable` as contract to have your object disposed, howerver, if you want to retrieve all `IDisposable` by any API `Single<TContract>`, `Resolve<TContract>` or `All<TContract>` then yes, you have to specify it.
+Theres no need to pass `IDisposable` as contract to have your object disposed, however, if you want to retrieve all `IDisposable` by any API `Single<TContract>`, `Resolve<TContract>` or `All<TContract>` then yes, you have to specify it.
-> Note that `IStartable` also works for **Transients** but pay attention that any resolve API will create a new instance

 ## 🔍 Resolving
 ### Constructor